 Andy holds a JD from the Georgetown University Law Center, earned a post-graduate degree in Philosophy, Politics and Economics while a Rhodes Scholar at New College Oxford, and has his BA from The Johns Hopkins University.
 He lives in Brookline, Massachusetts with his wife and three children and is an avid, life-long Boston Red Sox fan.

 Karl Weber is a writer and editor of nonfiction books, specializing in topics from business to current affairs.
-He collaborated with Andy on The Triple Bottom Line and is currently working with him on Talent, Transformation and the Triple Bottom Line (projected publication date: January 2013).
+He collaborated with Andy on The Triple Bottom Line and on Talent, Transformation and the Triple Bottom Line (Jossey-Bass/Wiley, 2013).
 Karl has also collaborated with noted consultant Adrian Slywotzky on several books, most recently The Upside: The 7 Strategies for Turning Big Threats Into Growth Breakthroughs (Crown, 2007).
 Chocolates on the Pillow Aren't Enough (Wiley, 2007), one of two books that Karl co-authored with Jonathan Tisch, CEO of Loews Hotels, was a 2007 nominee in the business book category of the prestigious Quill Awards.
 Non-business authors whose work Karl has helped to develop include former U.S. president Jimmy Carter, Grameen Bank founder and Nobel Peace Laureate Muhammad Yunus, Representative Richard Gephardt, and UN Ambassador Richard Butler.
 He edited The Best of I.F.
 Stone, a collection of essays by the famed independent journalist, which was published by Public Affairs in 2006.
 Karl lives in Irvington, New York, with his wife, Mary-Jo Weber.
 He writes about social and political topics on his family blog, World Wide Webers.